Elena-Hrechyk/test-task-tweet-card/README.md

 # Tweet cards

-Tweets cards is simple app.
+Tweets cards is a simple app.
 It has two pages: homepage and page wich tweet cards.
+The backent is created using UI-service [mockapi.io](https://mockapi.io/).

 # Technical stack